reservoirpy/reservoirpy/docs/source/installation.rst

 `Anaconda <https://www.anaconda.com/products/individual>`_ distribution installed on your computer may be necessary).

-To install ReservoirPy using `pip`, simply run th following command in a terminal:
+To install ReservoirPy using `pip`, simply run the following command in a terminal:

 .. code-block:: bash